efpl-columbia/BoundaryLayerDynamics.jl/README.md

 ## Current State

 The code has all parts to run a DNS with MPI, using any number of  layers per process.
-While parts of the code have been tested thoroughly, the combined solver is poorly tested so it is not even clear whether it will reliably compute a solution, and if it does the solution might be very wrong.
+Parts of the code have been tested thoroughly and the combined solver is tested for laminar Poiseuille flow.
+For turbulent flows, the solver is poorly tested so it is not even clear whether it will reliably compute a solution, and if it does the solution might be very wrong.

 ### Next Steps

 - compare timing in more challenging setting
 - test advection term
-- test integration/global solver
 - batch size: play in interactive trials, implement automatic search for best value
 - improve handling of errors during MPI testing
 - consider more complete handling of boundary conditions in advection term
 - clean up code: reorganize files, remove inconsistencies, consider improvements
+- add transient Couette flow to integration tests
+- test DNS of turbulent channel flow

 ## Organization of Code & Data